-You will realize a capital gain (capital loss) if any of your units in the Fund are redeemed from a non-registered account.
+You will realize a capital gain (capital loss) if any of your units in a Fund are redeemed.
 Generally, your capital gain (capital loss) will be the amount by which the NAV of the redeemed units is greater (less) than the ACB of those units.
-You may deduct other expenses of redemption when calculating your capital gain (capital loss).
+You may deduct redemption charges and other expenses of redemption when calculating your capital gain (capital loss).
 Generally, one-half of your capital gain is included in your income for tax purposes as a taxable capital gain and one-half of your capital loss can be deducted against your taxable capital gains, subject to the provisions of the Tax Act.